konecnyjakub/event-dispatcher/README.md

 Currently it only logs that an event was dispatched.

-It can also tell you if an event of a certain type of dispatched, just use method dispatched with a class name.
-You can also specify with second optional parameter how many times it should have been dispatched.
+It can also tell you if an event of a certain type was dispatched, just use method dispatched with a class name.
+You can also specify with second optional parameter at least how many times it should have been dispatched.

 ```php
 <?php